Croatia Or Greece – How To Choose Between Grecce Vs. Croatia

 Culture And More History

-It’s wrong to assume that you should only go to Athens if you’re looking for history.
+It’s wrong to assume that you should only go to mainland Greece and Athens if you’re looking for history.
 Greece has 18 UNESCO World Heritage Sites to its name, so you can easily travel around and get your fill of history and culture during one stay.
 It’ll be tiring, but at least you’re seeing something amazing.

-Do you Want To Travel Into October/November
+Do You Want To Travel Into October-November

 If you want to travel during the later parts of the summer, into autumn, you’re best looking towards Greece.
-The main touristic season tends to last just a little bit longer in Greece, especially if you travel to the islands further east.
+The main tourist season tends to last just a little bit longer in Greece, especially if you travel to the islands further east.
 You can also find some great deals at this time of year, reducing the cost of your holiday.

 Game Of Thrones